atomixnmc/minidi-dict-ng1/docs/unstable/customizing.md

     [gimmick:theme (inverse: true)](flatly)

-Note: Only the default `bootstrap` theme is bundled with MDwiki and available offline.
+Note: Only the default `bootstrap` theme is bundled with Minidi and available offline.
 All other themes require internet connection, as the styles are dynamically loaded on demand.

 Configuration
 -------------